r7vme/learning-to-drive-in-a-day/README.md

 ![](content/example-after-3000-steps.gif)

-Code that implement approach similar to described in ["Learning to Drive in a Day"](https://arxiv.org/pdf/1807.00412.pdf) paper.
+Code that implements approach similar to described in ["Learning to Drive in a Day"](https://arxiv.org/pdf/1807.00412.pdf) paper.

 Missing parts:
 - Prioritized Experience Replay in DDPG.
 Right now we randomly sample.